Director of Operations & Administration,

 Personality Dimensions Facilitator

 My life completely changed in 2001 when my 25-year marriage, which produced four amazing sons, abruptly ended.
 It was a traumatic experience that I was not emotionally equipped to handle, and it sent me on a long journey of healing.
 The pain was overwhelming and the loss unbearable.
 I was later diagnosed with post-traumatic stress disorder, and as the layers of healing unraveled over time, I was eventually able to capture the happiness I deserve.
 I took something that was ripped, stripped, and broken and created a more deserving life!
 Through personal development programs and counselling, I rediscovered the hope and self-confidence that had all but disappeared.
 I was aching to be the person I once was: full of laughter and joy, with long-forgotten hopes and dreams.
-In 2007 I was remarried, we share six grown children and thirteen amazing grandchildren.
+In 2007 I was remarried, we share six grown children and fifteen amazing grandchildren.
 Our fun times now include hanging out with the grandkids, or my husband and I out riding our Harleys together!
 Life is good!

 I’ve had the privilege of working in a therapeutic community since September 1, 2005, when I began my career as the Administrator in a highly specialized center in Langley, practicing the theories of world renown relationship expert John Gottman of the Gottman Institute.
 I organized various ‘Gottman Couple’s Workshops’, while also completing the Gottman Level 1 training.
 In this role, I was able to use my training in ‘Personality Dimensions’ to further educate couples who had completed their online personality profiling.
 I was trained to recognize and help people understand the differences in their personalities that are major contributing factors to relational issues.
 As I’ve developed both personally and professionally, I have found it a real eye-opener, discovering just how different we all think and feel.